 Your child can start Prep at the beginning of the school year if he or she turns five on or before 30th April in that year.
 By law, all children must be enrolled in school by their sixth birthday.
 When to start your child at school is an individual decision.
 You may want to discuss this with us or with your child’s preschool teacher and health care professionals if you are unsure about when is the best year for your child to begin school.

-The Department of Education has released a new statewide Prep Enrolment timeline.
+The Department of Education has released an updated statewide Prep enrolment timeline for the 2025 school year.

 What you need to do: